zhcndoc/h3/docs/4.examples/serve-static-assets.md

 serve(app);
 ```

-The `getContents` read the file and returns its contents, pretty simple.
+The `getContents` reads the file and returns its contents, pretty simple.
 The `getMeta` uses `fs.stat` to get the file metadata.
 If the file does not exist or is not a file, it returns `undefined`.
 Otherwise, it returns the file size and the last modification time.

 The file size and last modification time are used to create an etag to send a `304 Not Modified` response if the file has not been modified since the last request.
 This is useful to avoid sending the same file multiple times if it has not changed.